ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/enumerables/lazy-vs-eager.md

 In the context of this example, clearly it seems odd that we'd want an enumerable that keeps generating new instances every time we enumerate it.
 In the real-world, however, most of the time we inject enumerables, the receiving object will enumerate once.
-Equally, if the receiver does expect to enumerate multiple times and wants to *guarantee* that only the correct number of items will ever be produced exactly once, then a simply `.ToArray()` call will do the trick.
+Equally, if the receiver does expect to enumerate multiple times and wants to *guarantee* that only the correct number of items will ever be produced exactly once, then a simple `.ToArray()` call will do the trick.

 ## Eager enumerable (global)